carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 - Setting the Git repository _Origin_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on GitHub.
 ---

-## Synchronizing Your Local changes Your Repository on Github
+## Synchronizing Your Local changes Your Repository on GitHub

 In Episode 3: [ Getting your project set up with Version Control in RStudio](../01-Project-Setup-Organization/03-setup-versioning), we learned about using version control as you write your publication.
 In this part of the workshop, we will set up Rstudio to authenticate with GitHub, which is necessary to _push_ your changes to GitHub.